pocl/pocl/doc/sphinx/source/driver_design.rst

    ``build_poclbinary`` & ``compile_kernel`` - optional; clGetProgramInfo() called
-   with CL_PROGRAM_BINARIES will call these, if they're not NULL; the purpose is to do any extra steps necessary to have the program cache directory in a "useful" state, when the cache directory can be serialized into a pocl binary.
+   with CL_PROGRAM_BINARIES will call these, if they're not NULL; the purpose is to do any extra steps necessary to have the program cache directory in a "useful" state, when the cache directory can be serialized into a pocl-binary.

 6. command execution callbacks - ``read, copy, write, map_mem`` etc

    These are optional because command execution can be implemented in multiple ways.

-   a. there is a helper function in pocl for executing commands in the driver, called ``pocl_exec_command``.
+   a. there is a helper function in PoCL for executing commands in the driver, called ``pocl_exec_command``.
       This helper does some preparations, then calls the driver's callback for the command (e.g.
       ``device->ops->unmap`` for the EnqueUnmap type command), and then cleanups after the command.
       The advantage is that this is the simplest way to implement a command; the disadvantage is